-At December 31, 2022, borrowings under the Credit Facility accrued interest at a rate of 1.625% above LIBOR per annum or 0.625% above the highest of the prime rate, the federal funds rate plus 0.50% and one month LIBOR plus 1.00%.
+At December 30, 2023, borrowings under the Credit Facility accrued interest at a rate of 1.625% above the daily simple or term Secured Overnight Financing Rate ("SOFR") per annum or 0.625% above the highest of the prime rate, the federal funds rate plus 0.50% and one month Term SOFR plus 1.00%.
 The interest rates on borrowings under the Credit Facility may be adjusted quarterly based on the company's Funded Debt less Unrestricted Cash to Pro Forma EBITDA (the "Leverage Ratio") on a rolling four-quarter basis.
 Additionally, a commitment fee based upon the Leverage Ratio is charged on the unused portion of the commitments under the Credit Facility.
-Borrowings under the Credit Facility will accrue interest at a minimum of 1.625% above LIBOR and the variable unused commitment fee will be at a minimum of 0.25%.
-The average interest rate per annum, inclusive of hedging instruments, on the debt under the Credit Facility was equal to 4.27% at the end of the period and the variable commitment fee was equal to 0.25% per annum as of December 31, 2022.
+As of December 30, 2023, borrowings under the Credit Facility accrued interest at a minimum of 1.625% above SOFR and the variable unused commitment fee will be at a minimum of 0.25%.
+Borrowings under the Credit Facility accrue interest at a minimum of 1.625% above the daily simple SOFR or term SOFR for the applicable interest period (each of which includes a spread adjustment of 0.10%).
+The average interest rate per annum, inclusive of hedging instruments, on the debt under the Credit Facility was equal to 5.22% at the end of the period and the variable commitment fee was equal to 0.25% per annum as of December 30, 2023.

-The term loan and delayed draw term loan facilities had an average interest rate per annum, inclusive of hedging instruments, of 4.36% as of December 31, 2022.
+The term loan and delayed draw term loan facilities had an average interest rate per annum, inclusive of hedging instruments, of 5.22% as of December 30, 2023.

 In addition, the company has international credit facilities to fund working capital needs outside the United States.
-At December 31, 2022, these foreign credit facilities amounted to \$5.9 million in U.S. Dollars with a weighted average per annum interest rate of approximately 1.13%.
+At December 30, 2023, these foreign credit facilities amounted to \$10.5 million in U.S. Dollars with a weighted average per annum interest rate of approximately 2.31%.